IBM/ibm-block-csi-driver/docs/csi_ug_install_operator_openshift.md

-# Installing the driver using the OpenShift web console
+# Installing the driver with the OpenShift web console

 When using the Red Hat® OpenShift® Container Platform, the operator for IBM® block storage CSI driver can be installed directly from OpenShift web console, through the OperatorHub.
 Installing the CSI (Container Storage Interface) driver is part of the operator installation process.